alzaghal/PcSleep-Privacy-Policy/README.md

 # PcSleep-Privacy-Policy
 ** PcSleep Application Privacy Policy:   PcSleep does not access, collect or transmit any Personal Information.

-It is a New, Fancy, Different, and Easer way to do machine lock, sleep, restart, and shutdown.
+It is a New, Fancy, Different, and Easier way to do machine lock, sleep, restart, and shutdown.

 Features and Functions
 •	From main page, you can lock and sleep the machine.